silverstripe/silverstripe-controllerpolicy/README.md

 the others.
 This does not mean many Controller policies will trigger - rather, one Controller will apply a merged set.

 Caution: you can either use the array syntax, or value syntax.
 Choose what's easier.

+### Example: PageControlledPolicy

+Here is an example of how to implement CMS capability to override the max-age per specific page.
+In your config file put the following statements:

+	Injector:
+	  GeneralCachingPolicy:
+		class: CachingPolicy
+		properties:
+		  cacheAge: 900
+	HomePage_Controller:
+	  dependencies:
+		Policies: '%$GeneralCachingPolicy'
+	HomePage:
+	  extensions:
+		- PageControlledPolicy

+Here, applying the PageControlledPolicy extension to the HomePage results in a new MaxAge field being written into the DB, and a new tab available ("Caching") which lets the ADMIN user tweak the cache max-age header (denominated in minutes).